 Once again, we must emphasize that contributions are limited to your child’s earned income.
 That does not include interest, dividends, gifts, or other sources of income that are unearned.

 But if you go this route, go carefully.
-You can’t pay your child a thousand dollars to do the job that’s only worth $50 on the open market.
+You can’t pay your child a thousand dollars to do a job that’s only worth $50 on the open market.

 Consult with your tax professional if you have any questions in this area.